uc-cdis/cloud-automation/kube/services/jobs/README.md

 * Update the configuration as specified in the metadata service docs
 * `gen3 kube-setup-metadata` to update k8s configMaps and secrets as needed
 * `gen3 job run metadata-aggregate-sync`

+### metadata-aggregate-sync-cronjob

+Same as above but run on a schedule.

+The cronjob uses the `metadata/aggregate_config.json` config file in the manifest directory.